vuejs/vue-eslint-parser/docs/ast.md

 }
 ```

-This AST spec enhances the [Node] nodes as same as ESLint.
+- This AST spec enhances the [Node] nodes like ESLint.
-The `range` property is an array which has 2 integers.
+- The `range` property is an array which has 2 integers.
   The 1st integer is the offset of the start location of the node.
-The 3st integer is the offset of the end location of the node.
+  The 2nd integer is the offset of the end location of the node.

 ## VIdentifier